ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Use of this type of link may include:

-- linking to an article within the osu!wiki
+- linking to an article within the osu!wiki.
-- linking to a shared image (images that are used in multiple places)
+- linking to a shared image (images that are used in multiple places).

 #### Relative-Relative Links